Mrinmoy-Aus/Create_Read_Delete/README.md

 <img src="https://github.com/argho28/Create_Read_Delete/blob/main/open.png">

 ### 2. Save a file:
-> In this module we can save a new file or f not specified it will be stored in the default project directory.
+> In this module we can save a new file or if not specified it will be stored in the default project directory.
 <img src="https://github.com/argho28/Create_Read_Delete/blob/main/save.png">

 ### How it works?
 See:)